Babe Ruth

 Life Beyond Baseball

 Off the field, Babe Ruth was known for being friendly and generous, especially to children.
 He often visited hospitals and talked with young fans.
-Even though he made mistakes in his life, he always loved baseball and the people who supported him.
+Even though he made mistakes, he always loved the game and the people who supported him.
+After retiring, he continued to be a symbol of the sport he loved.

 Legacy